mathspp/mathspp/pages/02.blog/03.til/080.how-to-draw-a-bezier-curve/item.md

 \end{cases}
 $$

+This formula is the application of the De Casteljau's algorithm to quadratic Bézier curves.

 What the code does, inside the function `draw_curve`, is use a `for` loop to sample multiple values of `t` to approximate the curve by drawing a bunch of points.

 The code below ran on Python 3.11 and pygame 2.5.1.